-The Director of Human Resources or designee shall make available copies of this Policy free of charge.
+The Executive Director or designee shall make available copies of this Policy free of charge.
 The annual notice of this Policy may be made available on the School's website.

 The School shall annually provide written notification of the School's UCP to employees, students, parents and/or guardians, advisory committees, private school officials or representatives, and other interested parties as applicable.